OwnKng/models-for-eda---linear-regression/README.md

 We can visualise what higher levels of R square indicate in terms of trends in the data.
-Below, we’ve ‘cut’ r squared into 5 equally-spaced bins.
+Below, we’ve ‘cut’ r squared into 5 equally-spaced groups.
 We can see that areas with higher levels of R square have seen faster rates of house price growth.
 In locations where R squared is very low, house prices have barely moved at all or have been very volatile.